The Patch Works needs your help!

 - Online educational workshops The Patch Works has always enjoyed offering visitors the chance to hear from historians, local educators, and artists, all of whom have delighted audiences with their stories and/or artwork relevant to Cabbagetown.
 In 2021, The Patch Works will offer online Guest Speaker events, once again providing the public with an opportunity to learn directly from a Primary Source.

 - Online community resources The pandemic has taught communities that, more than ever, it's become increasingly important for people to look out for each other.
 In 2021, The Patch Works will be providing an online forum for residents who are looking for ways to assist others around Cabbagetown.

-In order to remain a dedicated leader in historic preservation and community-building, The Patch Works needs your help!
-Your generosity will keep The Patch Works strong.
+Although a transition to a fully virtual format has drastically reduced overhead costs, The Patch Works is still faced with paying for upgraded website and internet services, organizational fees, as well as for an environmentally controlled storage unit that protects the neighborhood's historic artifacts, artwork, and fragile antique documents.
+Your generous donation will allow The Patch Works to continue its mission.
 With your assistance, The Patch Works not only will push through these difficult times, but will be able to offer its services on an even greater scale.

 For more information on the projects currently in development, please feel free to contact us at The Patch Works!